• Activity

 Warning: this post may contain spoilers

-This is the fifth of an ongoing series of book discussions here on Tildes.
-We are discussing Ocean at the End of the Lane.
-Our next book will be Small Gods by Terry Pratchett around the end of August.
+This is the fifteenth of an ongoing series of book discussions here on Tildes.
+We are discussing A House with Good Bones by T Kingfisher.
+Our next book will be the Heaven and Earth Grocery Store by James McBride at the end of July.

 I don't have a particular format in mind for this discussion, but I will post some prompts and questions as comments to get things started.
 You're not obligated to respond to them or vote on them though.
 So feel free to make your own top-level comment for whatever you wish to discuss, questions you have of others, or even just to post a review of the book you have written yourself.